ShadowKnightMK4/InsightDebugApi/Readme.md

 Telemetry DLLs
 ------------------------------------------
-	The Telemetry DLLs are specially written Detours based DLLs that follow the layout indicated with the Detours API DetourCreateProcessWithDlls · microsoft/Detours Wiki (github.com).
+	The Telemetry DLLs are specially written Detours based DLLs that follow the layout indicated with the Detours API (https://github.com/Microsoft/Detours/wiki/DetourCreateProcessWithDll) .
  The DLLs in question override specific imported routines – for example the IODeviceTracking one detours CreateFileA/W.   The detoured routine then packs the arguments, some flags indicating what type of routine was called and a few pointers to writable blocks of memory to let the